 Do you ever feel like your body is asking you to slow down, to take it easy?
 Those are the moments when a dish like this comes handy.

-But back to the food.
-The following day I had learned my lesson.
-So instead of the dish with a cup of butter, I raided my potted garden for herbs (basil, spring onions, parsley) and veggies (tomatoes, green and purple okra), and along with brown rice, auyama and several other natural ingredients got my poor body the break it deserved.
+Sometimes instead of the tasty dish that is heavy on our organism, I raid my potted garden for herbs (basil, spring onions, parsley) and veggies (tomatoes, green and purple okra), and along with brown rice, and auyama to make something like this: Beautiful, tasty, comforting, light.

 - 1 cup of brown rice